PresentPals/server/README.md

     } catch (error) {

-This is part of the JWT verification middleware which is designed to verity the authenticity of a JWT and attach the decoded tokens data to the request object.
+This is part of the JWT verification middleware which is designed to verify the authenticity of a JWT and attach the decoded tokens data to the request object.
 This allows the rest of the application to acess the user's data in subsequent middleware or route handlers.
+The

+     <b>jwt.vertify(token,process.env.JWT_SECRET);</b>

-The <b>jwt.vertify(token,process.env.JWT_SECRET);</b> is using the jsonwebtokens library to verify the JWT.
+is using the jsonwebtokens library to verify the JWT.
 The token is sent by the client (usually) in the authorisation header.
-The process.env.JWT_SECRET is the secret key that is used to sign the toke, this secret key is store in your .env file which ensures that it is kept safe and not hardcoded in your source code.
-If the token is valid and signed with the same secret key jwt.verify() will then decode the token and return the payload the user embedded in th token.
-If the token is invalid then it has either been tampered with, is expired or malformed and the verify() function will trow an error which gets caught in the catch block.
+The process.env.JWT_SECRET is the secret key that is used to sign the token, this secret key is stored in your .env file which ensures that it is kept safe and not hardcoded in your source code.
+If the token is valid and signed with the same secret key
+<b>jwt.verify()</b> will then decode the token and return the payload the user embedded in the token.
+If the token is invalid then it has either been tampered with, is expired or malformed and the verify() function will throw an error which gets caught in the catch block.

-<b>request.authUserData = decoded;</b> is attached to the decoded user data, once the token is successfully verified, the decoded data is added to the request object.
+    <b>request.authUserData = decoded;</b>

+Is attached to the decoded user data, once the token is successfully verified, the decoded data is added to the request object.
 This makes the user data available to any subsequent route handlers or middleware.

 <b>next()</b> function is called to pass the control to the next middleware or route handler in the request-response cycle.
 It is important to call next() after the verification process so that the request can continue to the next stage of handling.

-<b>catch (error)</b> If an error is detected the jwt.verify() throws an error if the token is invalid or expired, the catch block with catch the error and return
+<b>catch (error)</b> If an error is detected the <b>jwt.verify()</b> throws an error if the token is invalid or expired, the catch block will catch the error and return

     return response.status(401).json({ message: "Unauthorised access, your security token has expired !"});

 If an error occurs the 400 status code is sent back to the client along with the message "Unauthorised access, security token has expired."
-This informs the client that they need to privide a valid token or reauthenticate if token has expired.
+This informs the client that they need to provide a valid token or reauthenticate if token has expired.

     module.exports = {
         validateToken
     };

-This will export the validateToken function from the current file so that i can be imported and used in other parts of the application, suc as routes or other middleware.
+This will export the validateToken function from the current file so that it can be imported and used in other parts of the application, such as routes or other middleware.
 This is essential for maintaining modular architecture in your Node.js application.